 Any time I'm in the kind of store that sells Sketchbooks, I have a hard time walking out without one.
+I like to stock up on them.
 Recently, I was in the Massachusetts College of Art's bookstore and, while they did not have as many Sketchbooks as I'd expect, they had an interesting variety.

 tiny) and I was apprehensive about not getting a watercolor version - Sketchbooks designed for pen tend to have absurdly smooth paper.
 So I wasn't up to seeing what this brand was like.
 They're resting atop a Sketchbook about as long as my forearm with handles, which I can't help but think is a better idea in theory.